romses/Datenzwerg/docs/sensors.en.md

 The full set of grafana dashboards are available at <a href="https://grafana.datagnome.de">grafana.datagnome.de</a>

-If you are interested in the raw data, connect to our InfluxDB (read-only):
+If you are interested in the raw data, connect to our InfluxDB or MQTT (read-only):

+  - InfluxDB:
     - Host: `influxdb.datagnome.de`
     - Port: 80
     - Organization: `datagnome`
     - Bucket: `datagnome`
     - Auth token: `5amv72PFZxPmnbUISjntEVxtElDYMhkeofg9Deo1ykO6Zy2XIba_iWPcyxyAp_R0dHsvHm5moE4YBCwxGIEriw==`
+  - MQTT:
+    - Host: `datagnome.de`
+    - Port: 1883
+    - User: `cccamp23`
+    - Password: `cccamp23`